pegasystems/docker-pega-web-ready/README.md

 HZ_SERVER_HOSTNAME| Hazelcast server hostname |
 HZ_CS_AUTH_USERNAME | Hazelcast username for authentication |
 HZ_CS_AUTH_PASSWORD | Hazelcast password for authentication |

-## Image customizations

-This Docker image extends the base image `pegasystems/tomcat:9-jdk11`.
-This has been thoroughly validated.
-You may choose change this to use your preferred Tomcat base image, however any change should be thoroughly tested and verified.
-Any problems that arise from changing the base of this image or customizing the contents of the ready image are not the responsibility of Pegasystems.

 # Contributing